naumanaarif/naumanaarif/README.md

 ### 👋🏼 `Hello, world!`

-This is <strong>Nauman Arif</strong> - a 20 years old self-taught programmer who loves programming and design.
+This is <strong>Nauman Arif</strong> - a 20 years old self-taught programmer with great passion for problem-solving and design.

 ### 👨🏽‍💻 `Skills`